matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 🔭 Learning Go through a new personal project.
+- 🔭 Learning Go through a new personal project called Paper Trail.
 - 🌱 Practicing the application of data structures and algorithms through LeetCode.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Studying Terraform and AWS and working on my senior Capstone project.